pshihn/shihn.ca/posts/2019/created-a-blog.md

 ## Cards - Creations

-I wanted a different look for items representing experiemnts and side projects.
+I wanted a different look for items representing experiments and side projects.
 With my allocated time to design this running out, I went to extreme - What doesn't look like a rectangle? **A circle!**

 After some mucking around, I ended up with the following.
 It uses the same color theming described for blog-post cards, but no gradients here.
 It looks a bit whimsical, but I was going for that.